Thomas MacDonagh: Easter Rising

 Though credited as one of the Easter Rising's seven leaders, MacDonagh was a late addition to that group.
 He didn't join the secret Military Council that planned the rising until April 1916, weeks before the rising took place.
 The reason for his admittance at such a late date is uncertain.
 Still a relative newcomer to the IRB, men such as Clarke may have been hesitant to elevate him to such a high position too soon, which raises the question as to why he should be admitted at all.
 His close ties to Pearse and Plunkett may have been the cause, as well as his position as commandant of the Dublin Brigade (though his position as such would later be superseded by James Connolly as commandant-general of the Dublin division).
 Nevertheless, MacDonagh was a signatory of the Proclamation of the Republic.

 During the rising, MacDonagh's battalion was stationed at the massive complex of Jacob's Biscuit Factory.
 On the way to this destination the battalion encountered the veteran Fenian, John MacBride, who on the spot joined the battalion as second-in-command, and in fact took over part of the command throughout Easter Week, although he had had no prior knowledge and was in the area by accident.
 MacDonagh's original second in command was Michael O'Hanrahan.

 As it was, despite MacDonagh's rank and the fact that he commanded one of the strongest battalions, they saw little fighting, as the British Army avoided the factory as they established positions in central Dublin.
 MacDonagh received the order to surrender on 30 April, though his entire battalion was fully prepared to continue the engagement.
 Following the surrender, MacDonagh was court martialled, and executed by firing squad on 3 May 1916, aged thirty-eight.
 He was the 3rd signatory of the Proclamation to be shot.
 It is said that as he was taken from his cell to be executed he whistled.

 His widow, Muriel, died of heart failure while swimming in Skerries, County Dublin on 9 July 1917; his son Donagh MacDonagh became a judge, and was also a prominent poet, Broadway playwright, songwriter and broadcaster, a central member of the Irish literary revival of the 1940s/1960s.
 He married Nuala Smyth and they had four children.
-Barbara married the actor Liam Redmond and they had four children.
-During the 1950s and 1960s she wrote many scripts for Radio Éireann, the Irish national radio broadcaster, using her husband's more famous name.
+His daughter Barbara married the actor Liam Redmond and they had four children.
+During the 1950s and 1960s, she wrote many scripts for Radio Éireann, the Irish national radio broadcaster, using her husband's more famous name.